 Frequently Asked Questions about Dual Citizenship

-Dual citizenship means you are legally recognized as a citizen of two countries at the same time, holding the rights and responsibilities of both nationalities.
+Dual citizenship, also called dual nationality, means a person is legally recognized as a citizen of two countries at the same time.
+This status provides the rights and responsibilities of both countries.

 How does dual citizenship work when traveling?